Lazytangent/authenticate-me-read-along/PART_3.md

 When the instructions tell you to "[i]nitialize a `package.json` file at the very root of your project directory...", it means that you should run `npm init -y` at the root of your project.
-That command will generate a `package.json` will some of the necessary information for Heroku to build your application and then run it for you.
+That command with generate a `package.json` will some of the necessary information for Heroku to build your application and then run it for you.
 Then, the instructions want you to paste over the `scripts` that it's given you over the `scripts` key that was made from running the `npm